Monk Boudreaux: Biography

 After being with the Wild Magnolias for over 30 years, Boudreaux left the group in 2001 as a result of disputes with the group's manager over guarantee payments.
 Since then he has performed and recorded with artists such as Anders Osborne, Galactic and Papa Mali aside from the Golden Eagles.

 Boudreaux with the Golden Eagles appears in performance footage in the 2005 documentary film Make It Funky!, which presents a history of New Orleans music and its influence on rhythm and blues, rock and roll, funk and jazz.
 They perform the Mardi Gras Indian standard "Sew, Sew, Sew".

 In the recent years, he has also participated in the recording and tour of the Voice of the Wetlands All-stars, a band that also featured Tab Benoit, Cyril Neville, and Dr. John among others.
 He is also featured on one track in the New Orleans Social Club's album Sing Me Back Home released in 2006.
 He currently performs regularly in New Orleans with John Lisi & Delta Funk, with whom he has also recorded.

+Personal life

+Boudreaux's son, Chief Joseph Boudreaux Jr., is also a musician and was nominated in 2023 for the Grammy Award for Best Regional Roots Music Album.
+Monk was nominated for the same category in 2021.

+Legacy

 In 2010, Boudreaux appeared in the feature-length documentary Bury the Hatchet directed by Aaron Walker.
 The film is an intimate look at the Mardi Gras Indian tradition, following Boudreaux and several other Mardi Gras Indian Chiefs in the year before Hurricane Katrina, through the storm and the years after.
 The documentary won best Louisiana feature at the New Orleans Film festival and a work-in-progress edit of the film won the Grand Prize and Intangible Culture Award at the Royal Anthropological Institute Festival of Ethnographic Film in Leeds, England.

+Awards and honors

+National Endowment for the Arts

 He was a recipient of a 2016 National Heritage Fellowship awarded by the National Endowment for the Arts, which is the United States government's highest honor in the folk and traditional arts.